 Following grant awards, each applicant will receive summary comments pertaining to their application.
 Feedback will be based on the review of the original application and will not reflect any information that may have been provided in response to applicant clarification, if any.
-All compliant applications will receive feedback from the external review of the evidence base portion of their application.
+All compliant applications for an operational grant will receive feedback from the external review of the evidence base portion of their application.